Japanese destroyers of World War II: Momo

-Four Momo-class (桃, "Peach Tree") were built by Japan and commissioned during 1916–17.
-They displaced 835 tons standard and carried three 4.7 in (120 mm) guns and six 21 in (53 cm) torpedo tubes.
+Four Momo-class (桃, "Peach Tree") ships were built by Japan and commissioned during 1916–17.
+They displaced 835 tons standard and carried three 4.7-inch (120 mm) guns and six 21-inch (53 cm) torpedo tubes.

 By the outbreak of war with the United States in 1941, all had either been scrapped, reduced to non-combatant roles or were used for secondary escort work.
 One survived the war and was scrapped soon after.

 Momi

 Twenty-one vessels of the Momi class (樅, "Fir Tree") were built by Japan and commissioned in the early 1920s as second-class destroyers.
-They displaced 770 tons standard and carried three 4.7 in (120 mm) guns and four 21 in (53 cm) torpedo tubes.
+They displaced 770 tons standard and carried three 4.7-inch (120 mm) guns and four 21-inch (53 cm) torpedo tubes.

 By the outbreak of war with the United States in 1941, all had either been scrapped, reduced to non-combatant roles or were used for secondary escort work.
 Five survived the war and were scrapped soon after.

 Minekaze

 Fifteen Minekaze-class (峯風, "Summit Wind") ships were commissioned between March 1920 and July 1922, although two of these were converted into destroyer transports in 1940.
-They were developments of earlier classes, displaced 1,650 tons (full load) and carried four 4.7 in (120 mm) guns and six 21 in (53 cm) torpedo tubes.
+They were developments of earlier classes, displaced 1,650 tons (full load) and carried four 4.7-inch (120 mm) guns and six 21-inch (53 cm) torpedo tubes.
 The siting of some of the weaponry was poor.
 Two of the four guns were placed amidships, one forward and one abaft the after funnel; in this position they had limited arcs of fire, being restricted by the ships' superstructure.
 One torpedo tube mounting was ahead of the bridge and liable to be washed over by heavy seas.

 By the start of the war, these ships were no longer suitable for fleet duties, being used instead as escorts.
 Four survived the war.

 Wakatake

 Eight Wakatake-class (若竹, "Young Bamboo") ships were commissioned between September 1922 and November 1923, seven (one lost in a storm in 1932) served in World War II, one re-rated as a patrol boat.
 They were small (1,100 tons) second-class destroyers, developed from the Momi class.
-Armament consisted of three 4.7 in (120 mm) guns (one replaced by two triple 25mm weapons in 1941–1942) and four 21 in (53 cm) torpedo tubes.
+Armament consisted of three 4.7-inch (120 mm) guns (one replaced by two triple 25mm weapons in 1941–1942) and four 21-inch (53 cm) torpedo tubes.
 Minesweeping and minelaying capabilities were replaced by depth charge launchers.

 As with other destroyers of their age, they were unsuitable for fleet operations by the start of the war with the United States and served as escorts.
 Their shallow draft allowed their inshore use in China and the Philippines.
 One ship survived the war.